-After Matching Panel, we sat in the little waiting room with our Social Worker (SW), expecting to exchange Christmas wishes and to set a date to get together sometime in January 2015 to talk matching.
+After Approval Panel, we sat in the little waiting room with our Social Worker (SW), expecting to exchange Christmas wishes and to set a date to get together sometime in January 2015 to talk matching.

 Our SW pulled a single A4 sheet of paper out of his bag and told us that he had a profile he had received via email the night before, that he would really like us to have a look at.
 There was no pressure and he was more than happy to hang onto it until after the holidays, but he thought we should take a look some time.

 Mr Six and I were both more than a little shocked, having just had a rush of relief at being approved by Panel.
 We weren’t expecting anything else to move for at least a month over the holidays and in some ways just wanted to stop for a while, breathe and enjoy Christmas with our girls.
 But how could we say no?

 And there she was.
 A very out of date, grainy photo of a little girl aged about 18 months (she was actually rising three), with some boxes of generic blurb about her and about her Local Authority (LA).
 She had been linked with another couple through the same agency as us, who were pursuing the adoption until the day before our Panel.
 They had withdrawn citing too many unknowns and their SW had been asked by the LA Family Finder (FF) to circulate Rainbow Girl’s profile to the rest of his agency team.

 So we agreed to take the profile home and think and pray and rest.
 And see how we felt in the next few days and weeks.

 We arrived home to homemade posters and a little celebration party with the girls, my Dad and my sister and family.
 After my Dad had gone home, the kids all went off to play and we sat down with my sister and brother in law.